turboderp/exllama/README.md

 Moved the todo list [here](TODO.md).

+## Compatibility

+I downloaded a whole bunch of GPTQ models to test compatibility.
+[Here](model_compatibility.md) is the list of models confirmed to be working right now.

 ## Recent updates

 **2023-05-16**: Reworked the way act-order models are handled.
 Rows are now shuffled at load time so zeros and scales